 Ah, the internet.
 It’s dramatically revolutionised the world and caused every person to swear at their PC or cell phone at least once.
-As an SME, a stable internet connection is vital to your business.
+As a small business internet issues can be devastating to your business.

-Step 1 is to get yourself set up properly.
-Step 2 is to know what to do when things just refuse to behave (especially good to know if you aren’t able to google the answer).
+The first step is to get yourself set up properly.
+The second step is to know what to do when things just refuse to behave (especially good to know if you aren’t able to google the answer).

 Step 1: Choose the solution to best suit your business